Arc-Compute/Mdev-GPU/README.md

 If you are running a program which interacts with the [VFIO-Mdev API](https://git.kernel.org/pub/scm/linux/kernel/git/gregkh/driver-core.git/tree/Documentation/driver-api/vfio-mediated-device.rst) then you can install Mdev-GPU underneath it without modifying your programs or changing your workflow.

-Here is a list of some unmodified programs that can interact with functionality enabled by Mdev-GPU without changing how they work:
+Here is a list of some existing programs that can interact with functionality enabled by Mdev-GPU without modification:

 - [LibVirt](https://libvirt.org/)
 - [LibVF.IO](https://libvf.io/)